Acceptance and Processing of Gifts

 500.10 Monetary and Equivalent Gifts (non-scholarship)

 Most gifts will be monetary and equivalent.
 See checklist at Appendix D for the steps to follow in processing gifts.

 Gifts of capital assets worth over $5,000 at the time of donation must be reported to the property management office at [email protected] for inclusion in MSU’s audited financial statements.

-400 and 500 of this document.
-Following this process, the MSU Foundation receipts
+and 500 of this document.
+Following this process, the MSU Foundation receipts the

-the gift in accordance with IRS regulations, and the college or department sends
+gift in accordance with IRS regulations, and the college or department sends an acknowledgement

 If funds are received directly by the University, then the receiving college, department, or faculty member must notify the Vice President for Administration & Finance or designee, and must also inform the MSU Foundation.
 A gift reporting form must be used to notify the Foundation, and is included as Appendix B.

 Upon receipt of the gift reporting form, the MSU Foundation will ensure that donor history records are updated.
 The Foundation will also document the nature of the reason for a direct gift rather than a gift to the Foundation to better coordinate future contacts with the donor.

 Because the gift is received directly by the University, it is the responsibility of the receiving college, department, or faculty member to properly receipt all gifts exceeding $75.00, in accordance with Internal Revenue Service requirements.
 See section 700.00 of this document for instructions regarding proper acknowledgement and substantiation of gifts.